7 Interesting Facts About Rome’s Campo De’ Fiori To Know Before You Go

 Known as Locanda della Vacca, Inn of the Cow, this was the little hotel managed by Vannozza Cattanei in nearby Vicolo del Gallo 11/14.
 Mistress of Pope Alexander VI Borgia, she’s also the mother of his four children Lucrezia, Cesare, Giovanni and Goffredo, all born in this building.

-In the 15th century Campo de’ Fiori, became a thriving trading centre.
+In the 15th century Campo de’ Fiori, became a thriving trading center.
 So several inns opened, and Vannozza’s was one of them.
 Today we can’t visit it but we can still see the family crest.

 Vannozza, famous for her business mind, transformed the family building into the Locanda della Vacca inn in 1514 after the death of Pope Alexander VI Borgia.
 Hers was one of the most popular inns of the area also because it was apparently a place for prostitution.